AnalysisBotsPlatform/platform/README.md

 strings you enter for these variables are used to encrypt the user cookies.
 Changing these will invalidate all user cookies.

-As you are going to create a new database and a user for it make sure to set `DB_NAME` and `DB_USER` to values that are not already taken.
+As you are going to create a new database and a user for it, make sure to set `DB_NAME` and `DB_USER` to values that are not already taken.

 To finish the environment setup simply run